-It’s purchase order time.
-I do a quick budget reccy to double check remaining brand funds, and how we’re spending vs our planned spend.
+It’s a purchase order time.
+I do a quick budget reccy to double-check remaining brand funds, and how we’re spending vs our planned spend.
 I have five small POs to raise, and one bigger one that I need to run past my boss.
 I put the headphones on and an hour goes by as I update budget docs, raise POs, receipt invoices and chase up Procurement for approval on shopping carts.

 4.00 – 6.00 PM